horchler/QTWriter/README.md

 Please refer to the detailed help included within [```QTWriter```](https://github.com/horchler/QTWriter/blob/master/QTWriter/QTWriter.m#L2-148) for further details and options.
 &nbsp;

+#####How to install (and uninstall) QTWriter:
+ 1. Download and expand the *[QTWriter.zip](https://github.com/horchler/QTWriter/raw/master/QTWriter.zip)* ZIP archive.
+ 2. Move the resultant *QTWriter* folder to the desired permanent location.
+ 3. If you wish to add QTWriter to your Matlab path, navigate to *QTWriter/* and run ```QTWriter.install()```.
+This adds the necessary files and folders to Matlab's search path.
+To uninstall QTWriter, run ```QTWriter.install('remove')```.
+ 4. Type ```help QTWriter``` in the Matlab command window to view the documentation.
+See below for how to contribute code to the project.
+Email enquiries of any nature are always welcome.
+&nbsp;

 #####How to contribute fixes and new functionality to QTWriter:
  1. Download and expand the *[QTWriter-master.zip](https://github.com/horchler/QTWriter/archive/master.zip)* ZIP archive of the full repository.